Share article:

 The good news is that this is entirely normal!
 Our moods are our emotional dispositions, our internal response to what is happening.
 We tend to fall into specific moods as a result of our historical patterns and life experiences.
 These patterns shape how we operate in the here and now.
 Often we are not even conscious of them.

 For example, an employee who has seen lots of corporate initiatives come and go with little effect is likely to have a mood of cynicism.
-This inner state will effect everything.
+This inner state will affect everything.
 For example, they may make sarcastic comments to their colleagues, do the basics to avoid attention, or take a sick day when they might previously have come to work.

 In his rather heavy going book, Otto Scharmer argues that we are usually aware of what and and how we do things, but the blind spot is that we don’t know, “where does our action come from?”
 He goes on to describe this blind spot as, “the (inner) source from which we operate when we do what we do—the quality of attention that we use to relate to and act in the world.”
 I appreciate it sounds rather deep; this illustration from ‘The Boy, the Mole, the Fox and the Horse’ by Charlie Mackesy sums up Scharmer’s words in a lighter way.